OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 -  **ALPHA=[YES/NON-PREMULTIPLIED/PREMULTIPLIED/UNSPECIFIED]**: The
    first "extrasample" is marked as being alpha if there are any extra samples.
 This is necessary if you want to produce a greyscale TIFF file with an alpha band (for instance).
-For GDAL < 1.10, only the YES value is supported, and it is then assumed as being PREMULTIPLIED alpha (ASSOCALPHA in TIFF).
-Starting with GDAL 1.10, YES is an alias for NON-PREMULTIPLIED alpha, and the other values can be used.
+YES is an alias for NON-PREMULTIPLIED alpha.

 -  **PROFILE=[GDALGeoTIFF/GeoTIFF/BASELINE]**: Control what non-baseline
    tags are emitted by GDAL.